osanseviero/ProyectoIntegrador/app/app/ai/csv_spec.md

  - All values in the row are separated by a comma.
  - Rows don't end with a comma.
  - The first row of the csv file contains the name of the columns.
-This names can also be a number, but strings are strongly suggested.
+These names can also be a number, but strings are strongly suggested.
  - The values should never have quotes.

 ## Example